rachanahegde/python-pro-bootcamp-intermediate-projects/README.md

 <h2> Day 20-21: The Snake Game </h2>
 Move a snake using the arrow keys and try to avoid colliding with the walls while consuming food to gain points.

+<h2> Day 22: Build Pong: The Famous Arcade Game </h2>
+Two players each control a paddle, bouncing a ball back and forth across a table.
+If you miss the ball, the other player scores a point.